 Washington State Parks

-How to reserve: Reserve state park campsites, cabins or yurts online (a $6.50 reservation fee is added to the total cost of your stay) or on the phone at 1-(888)-CAMPOUT (an $8.50 reservation fee is added).
+How to reserve: Reserve state park campsites, cabins or yurts online (a small reservation fee is added to the total cost of your stay) or on the phone at 1-(888)-CAMPOUT (a small reservation fee is added).
 You can view photos of most campsites before selecting the one you want.
 Note that a $5 fee will be added for reservations made by non-residents of Washington state.
 All of these reservation fees are non-refundable.

 When to reserve: Most Washington State Park campsites and rustic dwellings are reservable up to nine months in advance.
 Summer weekends may fill many months ahead.
 Prime waterfront campsites, yurts and cabins go early, so reserve as far in advance as possible.
 No reservations?
 A handful of Washington State Parks are always first-come, first-served, including Beacon Rock, Bogachiel and Lewis and Clark.
 Check the complete park list and reservation information for more information.